North American Beaver

 No

-Attention: If you're buying this item as a gift, kindly specify the recipient's email or mailing address in the 'YOUR MESSAGE TO AIWC:' box before adding to cart.
-For physical mail-outs, a $5.00 fee applies to cover printing and shipping.
-If no recipient information is indicated, the certificate will be sent to the email or mailing address stated in the customer billing information.
+Notice: A $5.00 fee will automatically be added at checkout for physical mail-outs to cover printing and shipping.
+If recipient information is not provided, the certificate will be sent to the email or mailing address listed in the customer’s billing information.

 (Castor canadensis).
 Patient Number 24-317.